NeuroJSON/jdata/JData_specification.md

 format, according to the specification; the storage to the floating point types (`d,D`) follows the IEEE 754 specification.

 Data Models
 ----------------------

-### Topological model
+### Topological models

-Topologically, we define different parts of a JData document using the below nomenclatures
+Topologically, we define different parts of a JData document using the below terminologies

 * **leaflet** : an element with no child
 * **compound leaf**, or **"leaf"**: a multi-element data unit completely made of leaflets, or empty